tinacious/confluence-stickier-header-chrome/README.md

 ## Installation

+1. Download the source code by clicking the Download button at the top right
-1. Open Chrome's Extension management page
+2. Open Chrome's Extension management page
-2. Turn on Developer Mode at the top right if it isn't on already
+3. Turn on Developer Mode at the top right if it isn't on already
-3. Click "Load unpacked extension"
+4. Click "Load unpacked extension"
-4. Find this directory and load it in.
+5. Find this directory and load it in.
 The root of the directory needs to have the `manifest.json` file

 ## Distribution